tifanihusna/starter-academic/content/publication/BIES/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *Bulletin of Indonesian Economic Studies* Vol. 58, 2022
 publication_short: In *Bulletin of Indonesian Economic Studies*

-abstract: Preprint: Using district-level data for urban areas in Java, we assess the impact of minimum wages on formal- and informal-sector employment, unemployment and labour participation.
+abstract:Preprint:Using district-level data for urban areas in Java, we assess the impact of minimum wages on formal- and informal-sector employment, unemployment and labour participation.
 We employ the spatial Durbin model for our estimation and allow labour markets to be spatially correlated across districts.
 Our findings suggest that a minimum-wage rise affects mainly the local labour market where the minimum-wage increase occurs.
 The spillover effects of a minimum-wage increase on neighbouring districts are negligible, except for the impact on labour participation.
 The results of this study highlight the need to account for spatial dependence when modelling formal-sector employment, unemployment and labour participation, as we found those variables to be geographically correlated, at least across districts in Java.

 tags: []